ra1376/kafka_validate/README.md

 * validate_kafka_class does not check for other type of data under "myTimestamp" if there is another type of data then the program would fail.
 * Function documentation was not done. yet to be done.
 * Consumer will do synchronous commit of the message after every 1000 messages are consumed
+* Quit the consumer client on console by typing CTRL-C

 <p align="right">(<a href="#top">back to top</a>)</p>